 In order to follow some of the tutorials included in this manual some files should be downloaded.
-The models are located in GiD official webpage www.gidsimulation.com in Support->Manuals section.
+The models can be downloaded from the GiD official webpage www.gidsimulation.com in GiD for Science Support Manuals section clicking the Download Tutorials Models button.
 The models are packed in a zip file and classified by chapters.